Datavisualiatie-UGent/project-dv24-6/docs/index.md

 <br>
 <i style="font-size: 20px; width: 1000px">
 When looking at the data points that represents actors or directors with higher movie counts, you'll find some of the most famous names in the industry.
-Actors like Samual L. Jackson and Brad Pitt and directors like Steven Spielberg and Christopher Nolan.
+Actors like Samual L. Jackson, Brad Pitt and Ryan Gosling and directors like Steven Spielberg and Christopher Nolan.
 </i>
 <br>